 The directions for accessing the contents of these directories are the same as for the Stata Journal.

 The web is also full of resources available to enhance Stata.
 However, many of the same resources, as well as many additional resources not available through your web browser, are accessible from within Stata itself.
-Without ever leaving the program, you can use Stata's search command to find articles, community-contributed commands, and other resources, such as the SSC Archive.
+Without ever leaving the program, you can use Stata's search command to find articles, community-contributed features, and other resources, such as the SSC Archive.

 Here’s a quick example.
 From Stata's toolbar, click on Help > Search....